Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Define test scenarios:

-Test Scenario
+Test scenario

-Simulated Problem
+Simulated problem

-Success Criterion
+Success criterion

 Frequency

-AWS EU-Central-1 not reachable
+AWS EU-Central-1 unavailable

 Quarterly

-Supplier Outage
+Supplier outage

-Main supplier does not deliver
+Primary supplier does not deliver

-Alternative suppliers activated in 48 hrs
+Alternative suppliers activated within 48 hrs

 Semiannually

-Ransomware Recovery
+Ransomware recovery

 All systems encrypted

-Recovery in 24 hrs, 80% functionality
+Recovery within 24 hrs, 80% functionality

 Annually

-Important when testing:
+Important in testing:

 • Tests should be announced (no surprise), but with real time pressure

-• Document: What worked?
-What didn’t?
+• Document: what worked?
+What did not?

-• Also test: Who makes decisions?
+• Also test: who makes decisions?
 Who communicates?

-Practical Example: MVO in Action
+Practical example: MVO in action

 An e-commerce company with CHF 45M annual revenue (~CHF 180K daily revenue).
 The main shop runs on AWS.